secretstartups/handbook/ceo/chief-of-staff-team/index.html.md

 The CoS to the CEO will also assist the CEO in prepping for the CEO's end of year review and areas for focus in the coming year.

-## Managing the All Directs
+## Managing the CEO Skips

-The [All-Directs group](/company/team/structure/#all-directs) is made up of anyone who reports directly to the e-group.
+The [CEO Skips group](/company/team/structure/#ceo-skips) is made up of anyone who reports directly to the e-group.
 The CoS to the CEO enables and manages this group.

 ## Managing the Directs-Group